itunlplab/idiom-corpus-llm/README.md

 Code for investigating the contributions of the two distinct prompting methods used for synthetic data generation.
 ### Task 4: Multilingual Idiomaticity Detection
 Code for evaluating the performance of multilingual models in idiomaticity detection task.

+## 📄 Citation
+If you use this work, please cite our paper:
+> Doğukan Arslan, Hüseyin Anıl Çakmak, Gulsen Eryigit, and Joakim Nivre.
+2025.
+Using LLMs to Advance Idiom Corpus Construction.
+In Proceedings of the 21st Workshop on Multiword Expressions (MWE 2025), pages 21–31, Albuquerque, New Mexico, U.S.A..
+Association for Computational Linguistics.